Camogli is one of the most romantic and spectacular towns in the Golfo Paradiso, on the Riviera di Levante .

 Reaching Camogli is very simple.

-By car it can be reached by taking the A12 Genova – Livorno (exit: Recco) or the state road 1 Aurelia.
+By car it can be reached by driving along the A12 Genoa-Livorno highway (exit: Recco) or the Aurelia highway 1.

 To reach Camogli by train, the reference station is Camogli-San Fruttuoso, on the Genoa-La Spezia railway line: it is an important route with fairly frequent trains.